VAIL RESORTS, INC.

 - Determine and approve engagements of any registered public accounting firm (in addition to the Independent Auditor) to perform any other review or attest service, including the compensation to be paid to such firm and the negotiation and execution, on behalf of the Company, of such firm’s engagement letter, which approval may be pursuant to preapproval policies and procedures, including the delegation of preapproval authority to one or more Committee members, so long as any such preapproval decisions are presented to the full Committee at the next scheduled meeting.

 - Review the results of management’s efforts to monitor compliance with the Company’s programs and policies designed to ensure adherence to applicable laws and regulations, as well as to its Code of Ethics and Business Conduct, including review and approval of related-party transactions as provided in the Company’s Related Party Transactions Policy.
-At least annually, the Committee shall meet to review the implementation and effectiveness of the Company’s compliance program with the General Counsel, who shall have the authority to communicate directly to the Committee, promptly, about actual and alleged violations of the Code of Ethics and Business Conduct, including any matters involving criminal or potential criminal conduct.
+At least annually, meet to review the implementation and effectiveness of the Company’s compliance program with the General Counsel, who shall have the authority to communicate directly to the Committee, promptly, about actual and alleged violations of the Code of Ethics and Business Conduct, including any matters involving criminal or potential criminal conduct.

 - Review the Company’s annual audited financial statements prior to filing or distribution.
 Such review should include discussion with management and Independent Auditor of significant issues regarding accounting principles, practices and judgments.